Oklahoma Roofing License FAQ

 How much does the Oklahoma roofing exam cost? +

-The exam fee is $65, paid to PSI Testing when you schedule.
-After passing, you pay a $100 registration fee to the CIB.
-Total initial licensing cost is $165 plus the cost of your insurance (General Liability insurance starts around $1,200/year for small roofing contractors).
+The PSI exam fee is $92 per examination portion, paid when you schedule.
+The CIB charges $230 for the residential endorsement plus a $75 registration/processing fee — $305 total.
+All-in initial licensing cost is roughly $397 plus the cost of your insurance (General Liability insurance starts around $1,200/year for small roofing contractors).

 What happens if I fail the exam? +